 In a study of a combination dose of dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg TWICE DAILY in 12 subjects with mild (CLCR 50-80 mL/min) or moderate (CLCR 30-50 mL/min) renal impairment (6 each) compared to 9 healthy subjects (matched in gender, age, and weight range to impaired subjects), subjects showed little difference in quinidine or dextromethorphan pharmacokinetics compared to healthy subjects.
-Dose adjustment is therefore not required in mild or moderate renal impairment.
+Dose adjustment is, therefore, not required in mild or moderate renal impairment.
 Nuedexta has not been studied in patients with severe renal impairment.

 In a study of a combination dose of dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg TWICE DAILY in 12 subjects with mild or moderate hepatic impairment (as indicated by the Child-Pugh method; 6 each) compared to 9 healthy subjects (matched in gender, age, and weight range to impaired subjects), subjects with moderate hepatic impairment showed similar dextromethorphan AUC and Cmax and clearance compared to healthy subjects.
 Mild to moderate hepatic impairment had little effect on quinidine pharmacokinetics.
 Patients with moderate impairment showed an increased frequency of adverse events.
 Therefore, dosage adjustment is not required in patients with mild and moderate hepatic impairment, although additional monitoring for adverse reactions should be considered.
 Quinidine clearance is unaffected by hepatic cirrhosis, although there is an increased volume of distribution that leads to an increase in the elimination half-life.
-Neither dextromethorphan alone nor Nuedexta have been evaluated in patients with severe hepatic impairment.
+Neither dextromethorphan alone nor Nuedexta has been evaluated in patients with severe hepatic impairment.

 12.4 Drug-Drug Interactions